chit-uob/uob-sn-2023-peq2/README.md

 #### iii)
 If the input password is 20 characters long, since the password_buffer is only 16 bytes long, the remaining 4 bytes will overflow to the next item on the stack, which is the authenticated integer variable which is 4 bytes long.
 Therefore, an attacker can overwrite the value of the integer authenticated.

+### b)
+#### i)
+To circumvent the password check, we can craft a 20 bytes password, the first 16 bytes can all be the character 'a', then the last 4 bytes should contain the byte representation of the integer 1.
+Then the last 4 bytes will overflow to the authenticated integer, and change it to 1, which will pass the password check.

+#### ii)
+To achieve arbitrary code execution, we can craft a very long message, the first 24 bytes can be all 'a', then the next 4 bytes will be the return address of the function, so we need to give it a return address that points to our attack code.
+Then the remaining data can be the attack code.
+So when the program executes, after the check_authentication function is called, it will return to our attack code, where we can achieve arbitrary code execution.

+### c)
+The checks do not achieve the intended purpose because strcpy is done before setting the last character to the null terminator.
+Therefore, the buffer will overflow before the null terminator is set.
+The change we need to make to the code is to 1) only copy 16 bytes of code from password, then 2) set the last byte of password_buffer to null terminator.

 # Checked by
 If you find these answers correct, you can submit a pull request to add your name here, to add to the credibility of the answers.
 - Chit